errose28/DotfilesLibrary/README.md

 ### Blockers

-- Make all configs named params in library constructor.
-    - This allows setting them from a variables file, since .resource files cannot run the keyword setters in a setup section.
-    - DeployDotfiles.resource will pass these variables into the LinkDotfiles constructor.
-    - Ignore and cwd will be set from variables here, so they don't need to be done manually.
-        - Without driver, must pass ${SUITE SOURCE} to ctor to set the setup file name (ignore), and its parent dir (cwd).
-            - This is because the library section in robot cannot do logic, only pass vars.
-        - Wtih driver, the driver will have logic to split these things and set ignore and cwd separately.

-- Allow only relative paths as args to link methods.
-    - throw ValueError for absolute paths.
-    - Need a way to test this from robot, might not be possible.

-- Make and test getters for all setters.

 - Test link methods by explicitly specifying files or dirs.

-- Make install keywords idempotent, and test.
+    - Current tests just use *

 - Test replace mode.

+- Test skip mode.

 ### Non Blockers

+- Link using relative paths.
+    - Will need to change tests to check for relative paths.

+- Make and test getters for all setters.

 - Implement interactive mode.